billyaknguyen/billyaknguyen/README.md

 <h2 align="left">About Me </h2>

-- 👨‍💼 I am currently seeking job opportunities that will allow me to apply my skills and make a meaningful impact on the world.
+- 👨‍💼 I am currently seeking internships/job opportunities that will allow me to apply my skills and make a meaningful impact on the world.

 - 👨‍💻 I’m currently working on my cryptocurrency simulator [CryptoPluie](https://cryptopluie.onrender.com/)